Migrating to LGL from your current system

 Gift type.
 Every gift assigned in LGL gets one of four gift types: Gift, Pledge, In Kind, or Other Income.
 Gift types in LGL are not flexible.
 If you try to import gift types that are anything other than those four, such as "fulfilled pledge", "unfulfilled pledge", or "cash", those will be ignored and assigned a gift type of "Gift".

 Gift date.
-Make sure your gift dates have a full date format and a full four-digit year and are formatted as a date.
-The recommended date format is yyyy-mm-dd, and you must use four digits for the year.
+Make sure your gift dates are formatted as a full date with a four-digit year.
+The recommended date format is yyyy-mm-dd, and the four-digit format is required for the year.

 Gift amount.
 In your Excel file, highlight the Gift Amount column and make sure it is formatted as a number without commas or parentheses and that it uses decimal points if there are any.
 Any dollar signs or other currency symbol should be stripped out of your import file.